eyeschico/restaurant_app/README.md

-## Restaurant reservation app w/Laravel
+## Restaurant delivery and reservation app w/Laravel

+For this project, i choose to use Laravel including Jetstream for authentification, Livewire for my components and MySQL for my database.